Coast Aero Center: History

 In 1985, the company joined Commuter Service, a joint venture along with the regional airlines Mørefly, based in Ålesund, Trønderfly, based in Trondheim, and Norsk Flytjeneste, based in Sandefjord.
 The goal was to coordinate the services, and grow through new, small routes.

 Coast Aero Center was awarded the concession on 20 June 1986 for flying from Stavanger to Geilo Airport, Dagali until 1991.
 It was flown using a Beechcraft Super King 200.
 The ridership from Geilo turned out to be too bad, and both Coast Aero Center and Norving terminated their routes.
 Widerøe and Norsk Air said there was not enough ridership for them to be interested.
 The airline had a revenue of NOK 14 million and had 24 employees in 1986.
 That year, they chose to connect to the PNR/Smart booking system.
 The company bid for operating parts of the Norwegian Air Ambulance in 1987, but failed.

 The company was thrown into financial distress on 7 February 1988, when Den norske Creditbank (DnC) announced that they would not issue more credit.
 At the time the company had nine daily routes, and 35 employees.
 All services were immediately suspended.
 It had a debt of NOK 23 million, of which DnC demanded NOK 13 million paid by 10 February, but the bank later gave the company three weeks to find the capital.
 On 17 February a proposal for refinancing was made, where the hangars were sold to the local municipalities, who would also make a guarantee for NOK 2 million.
 DnC would delete part of the debt, and additional capital would be granted from the Kosmos-owned Norsk Air.
 This was not sufficient, and on 29 April, Coast Aero Center filed for bankruptcy.
 Also Asbjørn Utne had to file for personal bankruptcy.

 Fleet

 The following is a list of aircraft operated by Coast Aero Center.
 It contains the total number of aircraft operated by the airline (qty), the years the aircraft were built, the year the aircraft entered service with Coast Aero Center and the year the last aircraft was taken out of service.

 Destinations

 The following is a list of scheduled destinations served by Coast Aero Center:

 Accidents and incidents

-A Cessna 206 crashed at Solund on 3 May 1982, killing all three people on board.
+A Cessna 206 crashed in Solund Municipality on 3 May 1982, killing all three people on board.
 The accident was caused by the aircraft hitting a power line.
 The investigation concluded that it was caused by pilot error, as the captain had failed to notice the power line despite sufficient visibility and it being marked on the map.